Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 - atlases and maps

-- posters from the Polish-Bolshevik war and World War II
+-posters from the times of the Polish-Soviet War and World War II

 - portraits of participants and leaders of Polish uprisings